prmalakoti/react-hooks/README.md

 useState: `useState` is a React Hook that lets you add state to functional components.

 State:`State` is a way to store and manage data within a component — like variables that can change over time and cause the UI to update.

+useEffect: `useEffect` is used to perform side effects in our components.